aceres/cas-fee-project2-af/doc/configuration.md

 `firebase deploy`

-If AOT errors after building is to see, you can use:
+If AOT errors after building are invoked, you can use:

 `
 ng build --prod --aot=false